Dil Dhadakne Do

-Zoya conceived the film as a family drama centered on a brother-sister relationship.
+Zoya conceived the film as a family drama centred on a brother-sister relationship.
 She wanted to depict a more realistic sibling relationship in contrast to the dubious and over-the-top portrayal for which Bollywood is known.
 She later wrote the script with her friend and longtime collaborator Reema Kagti, while Farhan penned the dialogues.
-Much of the principal photography was done on Pullmantur Cruises' ship MS Sovereign while sailing across the Mediterranean and Europe, and on land in France, Spain, Tunisia, Turkey and Italy.
+Much of the principal photography was done on Pullmantur Cruises' ship MS Sovereign while sailing across the Mediterranean and Europe, and on land in France, Spain, Italy, Tunisia, and Turkey.

-The soundtrack was composed by the trio Shankar–Ehsaan–Loy, with lyrics by Javed Akhtar.
-The film was released worldwide on 5 June 2015 to positive reviews from critics, who praised the performances of Kapoor, Shah, Chopra and Singh, who portrayed the members of the Mehra family, as well as Akhtar's direction, the film's music, cinematography and costumes.
-It proved to be a commercial success, having grossed ₹1.44 billion on a budget of ₹550 million.
+The soundtrack was composed by the trio Shankar–Ehsaan–Loy, with lyrics written by Javed Akhtar.
+The film was released worldwide on 5 June 2015 to positive reviews from critics, who praised the performances of Kapoor, Shah, Chopra, and Singh, as well as Akhtar's direction, the film's music, cinematography and costumes; however, it received criticism for its long runtime and climax.
+Nevertheless, it proved to be a commercial success, having grossed ₹1.44 billion on a budget of ₹550 million.

 At the 61st Filmfare Awards, Dil Dhadakne Do received 5 nominations, including Best Supporting Actress (for both Shah and Sharma), winning Best Supporting Actor (Kapoor).
 It also received 9 nominations at the 2016 Screen Awards, including Best Film and Best Director (Zoya Akhtar), and won 2 awards – Best Supporting Actor (Kapoor) and Best Ensemble Cast.